gopijha021/Decentralized-Music-Marketplace/README.md

  now the smart contract is deployed you can see it in rinkeby .

+  **Test User Registration as Listener**
+Step 1: Call registerUser

+In the Deployed Contracts section, find your deployed contract.
+Open the registerUser function.
+For _isArtist, enter false (since this will register as a listener).
+Click transact to execute the registration.

+Step 2: Register as an Artist

+Switch to another wallet account in Remix (top right corner).
+Call the registerUser function with _isArtist set to true to register as an artist.
+Verify the registration as in the previous step (use the artist's address).

+ **Test Song Upload (Artist Only)**

+While using the artist's wallet account, call the uploadSong function with appropriate parameters:
+_title: The name of the song (e.g., "Song A").
+_price: The price of the song in Wei (e.g., 1000000000000000000 for 1 Ether).
+_songHash: A hash of the song (you can generate a random hash for testing, e.g., 0x123456...).
+Verify the song upload by calling the songs function with songId = 1.
+It should return the song details.

+**Test Donation to Artist**

+While still using the listener's account, call the donateToArtist function:
+_artist: The artist's address.
+Value: The amount of Ether you want to donate.
+Verify the donation by checking the artist's balance in the Remix IDE's "Accounts" section (the balance should increase by the donation amount).

+**Test Song Purchase (Listener Only)**

+Switch back to the listener's account.
+Ensure you have enough Ether to purchase the song.
+Call the purchaseSong function with:
+_songId: The ID of the song you want to purchase (e.g., 1).
+Value (in Wei): The exact price of the song (set in the uploadSong function).
+Verify the purchase by checking the songPurchased mapping with the listener's address and songId.
+It should return true.

+**Test Getting Song Details**

+Call the getSong function with a songId (e.g., 1).
+Verify the returned song details (title, price, artist, and songHash) match the uploaded song.

  BY USING HARDHAT OR TRUFFLE

  you can also deployed it using hardhat or truffle